 As in other exercises, you may use the language of your choice with the provision that it run on my laptop, etc. As always, your code must be well documented.

 I am providing a modified template file that you should use to format your one-page report.
-(If you would rather use LaTeX, you may use the style file from the ACM that was linked previously.)
-Your affiliation should be “Westmont”; Whether you use LaTeX or Word, you should use the template with only the following modifications:
+Note, this works with LibreOffice and seems to mostly work with Word.
+If you would rather use LaTeX, you may use the style file from the ACM that was linked previously.
+If using the LaTeX style file, you should make the following modifications:

 Include a README file with your final submission.
 It should serve as an index to the files that you are submitting, and include instructions for running your program.

 You should bundle your files (code, README, and report pdf) in a gzipped tar file.
 Name your gzipped tar file with your Westmont emailname and “P5” (no spaces); for example, someone named Eva Bailey might create a folder called “evabaileyP5” or “ebaileyP5”.
-When I open your submission, your files should be contained within an easily identifiable sub-directory.
+When I open your submission, your files should be contained within a sub-directory easily identifiable by your name.